Diversity on Campus

 Georgetown University prohibits sexual misconduct, including sexual harassment, sexual assault, domestic/dating violence, stalking, and discrimination based on pregnancy or parenting status.
 If you feel you have experienced an incident of sexual misconduct, please reach out to one of the resources provided on our Title IX pages.

 Student Clubs and Organizations

 While diversity and inclusivity are promoted through the activities of all student clubs at Georgetown-Qatar, the following clubs focus specifically on these issues:

-For a full list of GU-Q student clubs visit the website.
+For a full list of GU-Q student clubs visit the student club website.